Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

 When building models to explain these observations, the common approach is to treat the LMC and SMC DM halos as spherically symmetric and static.
 That is, while the halos of the Clouds are allowed to move in response to each other's gravity, they do not change shape or lose mass over time.
-This ``rigid potential'' approach is computationally efficient and effective at capturing the effects of a non-inertial reference frame on tracer orbits \citep[e.g.][]{gomez_and_2015}.
-However, in contrast to \textit{N}-body or BFE methods, rigid potentials cannot capture asymmetric shape distortions of the halos that can affect the acceleration field.
+This ``rigid-potential'' approach is computationally efficient and effective at capturing the effects of a noninertial reference frame on tracer orbits \citep[e.g.,][]{gomez_and_2015}.
+However, in contrast to \textit{N}-body or BFE methods, rigid-potentials cannot capture asymmetric shape distortions of the halos that can affect the acceleration field.

 We quantify the importance of DM halo asymmetries to the forces experienced by tracers orbiting in the LMC-SMC system in Figure \ref{fig:force-errors}.
 The top panel shows the relative error between the LMC+SMC Expansion-reconstructed acceleration field ($|a|_{Exp}$) and the acceleration field of the two Hernquist spheres used to generate the ICs ($|a|_{Hern}$), given by